ebbeberge/water-flow-modeling/Review.md

 ### Shrinkage
-So nice to see muliple implementation on weighted linear regression, subset selection, lasso, elastic net and fused lasso.
+So nice to see muliple implementation on lasso, elastic net and fused lasso.
 It is so interesting to see the effect from fused lasso on the predicted water level, it achieves the goal of reducing variance as a shrinkage method even though it might hamper the capability for the fused lasso model to have higher accuracy.
 It is great to see the comparison in terms of the test MSE to dig out which one performs the best.
 Although linear regression works pretty perfect, 50 numbers of covariates are certainly not easy to interpret.
 Therefore, you did a great job by applying different lassos for proving its ability of shrinking.
+But we had a small confusion on the lasso section, why lambda is so small to reduce the number of the covariates dramatically.